How to Say No (and say YES to your best opportunities!)

 Sometimes we struggle to find the words.

-Lucky for you, I’ve been practicing saying no for awhile now… and I’d love to share some swipe copy with you!
+I’m constantly learning, but I’ve been trying to practice saying no for awhile now… and I’d love to share some swipe copy with you!

 Feel free to grab this copy and make it your own (or just copy and paste—it’s yours for the taking!).
 My hope is to empower you to say no, so that you can say yes to protecting your time.
 Yes to the very best moments life has to offer.

-How to say no when turning down client work:
+How to say no when turning down client work (for any reason):

 Thank you so much for inquiring with me!
 Unfortunately I am not able to take on this project at this time.
 You might check with one of these talented referrals: [referral list].
 I wish you all the best!